Paul Gregg: Apollo Leisure Group

-Gregg's early career was in ABC cinema followed by a managing a Social Club at Cowley at the huge British Leyland site.
+Gregg's early career was in ABC cinema followed by managing a Social Club at Cowley at the huge British Leyland site.
 Moving up north to Southport, Gregg became the Director of Tourism and Attractions for Southport.
 During his time working for Sefton Council, the Southport Theatre Complex was built adjacent to the Floral Hall venue.
 This provided the town with two venues that went on to host some huge stars performing that had never before been seen in Southport.
 Following his departure from Sefton and a brief post with the Prince of Wales Hotel group, an opportunity came in 1977, aged 36, to purchase the Ardwick Theatre in Manchester – soon followed by the New Theatre in Oxford – and so Apollo Leisure had lift off, and gradually over the following years Apollo became the biggest theatre owners/management team in the United Kingdom.

 Gregg built his empire by taking over struggling venues and turning them round.
 The Liverpool Empire Theatre, which was losing £750,000 a year under the Derek Hatton led council, was leased to become a home to big musicals.
 Gregg also reopened the Lyceum in London in the 1990s at a cost of £14 million, after the theatre had been closed for 10 years.
 Andrew Lloyd Webber's revival of Jesus Christ Superstar ran for two years, followed by Disney's The Lion King.
 On 28 September 1982 in association with friend Bill Kenwright, Gregg co-produced a production of The Mikado at the Cambridge Theatre, London.